President and Chief Executive Officer

 Executive Vice President and Chief Operating Officer

-Jim Gibson is executive vice president and chief operating officer, responsible for helping to guide the strategy for RTI's discovery-, science-, and technology-based businesses and also for developing long-range plans and supporting investments for RTI.
+Jim Gibson is executive vice president and chief operating officer, responsible for helping to drive strategy and operational excellence for RTI's domestic and international-based businesses.
+He oversees the leadership of RTI’s Health Solutions, and Social, Statistical and Environmental Sciences Groups, as well as Corporate Facilities Strategic Services and RTIs International Regional Offices.
+Jim also leads RTI’s focus on University Collaborations.
+He is responsible for developing long-range plans and supporting investments for RTI.
 Gibson joined RTI as chief financial officer in 2000 and served as executive vice president of the Engineering and Technology Unit 2009 to 2013 and as interim leader of Discovery and Analytical Sciences.
 He began his finance career at Ernst & Ernst in 1976 in New Jersey.
 In 1980, he joined Hughes Aircraft Company in Southern California holding a number of financial-related positions of increasing responsibility.
 In 1985, he joined the corporate office of Rockwell International Corporation in Pittsburgh, Pa., where he held various executive level positions including assistant corporate controller.
 Gibson is a licensed attorney with an undergraduate BS degree from State College of New Jersey-Ramapo, an MBA from The University of Southern California, and JD degree from Duquesne University.
-In addition to his active participation in many professional associations, he is an advisory board member of the North Carolina Museum of Natural Sciences and chairman of RTI's annual United Way campaign.
+In addition to his active participation in many professional associations, he is an advisory board member of the North Carolina Museum of Natural Sciences and a board member of the United Way of the Greater Triangle.

 Executive Vice President and Chief Financial Officer